1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 While in Naples on an Italian sojourn, Arthur Honegger (61) suffers a worsening of his heart condition.
 A doctor orders him to return immediately to Paris.

-30 October 1953 Hermit Songs, a cycle for voice and piano by Samuel Barber (43) to anonymous medieval Irish texts, is performed for the first time, in Coolidge Auditorium of the Library of Congress, Washington the composer at the keyboard.
+Hermit Songs op.29, a cycle for voice and piano by Samuel Barber (43) to anonymous medieval Irish texts, is performed for the first time, in Coolidge Auditorium of the Library of Congress, Washington the composer at the keyboard.

 31 October 1953 Francis Poulenc (54) receives his decoration as an Officer of the Legion of Honor.